 Despite the well-known risks of smoking only slightly more than half of current smokers (53%) said they had attempted to quit at some point.
 The majority (76%) of those who did make a quit attempt did so unaided.
 For those who sought assistance, 13% used nicotine replacement therapy and other medications, 11% used vapour products.
 A meagre 6% of smokers sought assistance through medical support and smoking cessation services.

 But does vaping really help with smoking cessation?
 According to the report the answer is yes.
-31% of those who successfully quit smoking said they used vapour or similar products; a huge increase from 14% in the previous Eurobarometer report.
+31% of those who successfully quit smoking said they used vapour or similar products; from 14% in the previous Eurobarometer report, a huge increase of 121%.
 A further 27% said they had reduced their use of combustible tobacco products.
 There is scope for further gains in this area as only 2% of respondents said they were current vapers.

 The main reasons for people starting to vape won’t come as a shock either.
 Stopping or reducing tobacco consumption was cited as the main reason by 57% of respondents, 37% said it was because vaping was less harmful than smoking (congratulations to those well-informed individuals), and 23% cited lower cost as the reason.